 Who creates your covers?

-My publisher, Berkley Prime Crime, part of Penguin Random House, contracts with artists who have a magical ability to convey our story worlds in pictures.
+My publishers, Midnight Ink and Berkley Prime Crime(part of Penguin Random House), contract with artists who have a magical ability to convey our story worlds in pictures.
 Authors provide images and a description of key locations—the cover of the first book in a series usually showcases the protagonist’s shop, library, or bakery.
 And of course, the animals!

 My cover artist for both series is Ben Perini, also a fine artist who calls himself “a professional dreamer.”
 His covers are your invitation to enter the world of my dreams, so welcome—come on in.